Routing

 Wildcards

-In the absolute path mask, we can use the following wildcards to avoid, for example, the need to write a domain to the mask, which may differ in the development and production environment:
+In the absolute path mask, we can use the following wildcards to avoid, for example, having to write the domain into the mask, which might differ between development and production environments:

 • %basePath% = path to the root directory